2025–26 Central Michigan Chippewas men's basketball team

-The 2025–26 Central Michigan Chippewas men's basketball team represents Central Michigan University during the 2025–26 NCAA Division I men's basketball season.
-The Chippewas, led by first-year head coach Andy Bronkema, play their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference.
+The 2025–26 Central Michigan Chippewas men's basketball team represented Central Michigan University during the 2025–26 NCAA Division I men's basketball season.
+The Chippewas, led by first-year head coach Andy Bronkema, played their home games at McGuirk Arena in Mount Pleasant, Michigan as members of the Mid-American Conference.
+They finished the 2025–26 season 10–21, 6–12 in MAC play, to finish in 10th place.
+They failed to qualify for the MAC tournament.